From the archive

 How to Create a Classic Solitaire Game Using Pygame in Python: A Step-by-Step Python Guide

-Step 1: Install Pygame
+Install Pygame Safely

-pip install pygame
+python -m pip install pygame

 import pygame